Frequently Asked Questions for Prospective Customers

-Originally founded in 1992 as M-Tech Information Technology, Inc. and acquired by Hitachi, Ltd. in 2008, Hitachi ID Systems, Inc. is a leading provider of identity and access management solutions.
+Originally founded in 1992 as M-Tech Information Technology, Inc. and acquired by Hitachi, Ltd. in 2008, Hitachi ID Systems, Inc. is a leading provider of identity management and access governance solutions.

-Hitachi ID Systems first identity and access management product, Hitachi ID Password Manager, has been commercially available since 1995.
+Hitachi ID Systems first identity management and access governance product, Hitachi ID Password Manager, has been commercially available since 1995.
 Today, Hitachi ID Systems is the leading password management vendor world-wide and a leading provider of identity and privileged access management solutions.

 Hitachi ID Systems currently has 140 employees.
 Hitachi ID Systems has enjoyed strong financial performance, with 76 consecutive quarters of growth and profitability.

-Hitachi ID Systems is headquartered in Calgary, Canada and has regional offices in: Canada: Vancouver, Ottawa and Montréal; United States: Denver, Dallas, and New York, Europe: Amsterdam.
+Hitachi ID Systems is headquartered in Calgary, Canada and has regional offices in: Canada: Vancouver, Ottawa and Montréal; United States: Denver and New York.
+Europe: Amsterdam.
 Australia: Brisbane.

 What is Password Manager?

 Password Manager is an enterprise solution for managing passwords and other types of credentials.
 It improves the security of passwords and related IT support processes, reduces the cost of user support and improves user productivity.
 This is done with features such as password synchronization, self-service password reset, enterprise single sign-on, PIN resets for tokens and smart cards, enrollment of security questions and biometrics and emergency recovery of full disk encryption keys.

 Password Manager reduces the cost of password management using:

 - Password synchronization, which reduces the incidence of password problems for users

 - Self-service password reset, which empowers users to resolve their own problems rather than calling the help desk